-Balgownie Estate Wines History
+Balgownie Estate Winemaking History

 Balgownie Estate was one of the pioneers of commercial winemaking in the Bendigo Region, first planting vines in 1969.

-Tobias Ansted was the first winemaker under current ownership, starting in 1999 and leaving just before his 10 years were due in December 2008.
+Tobias Ansted was the first winemaker under current ownership, starting in 1999 to December 2008.
 In January 2009 winemaker Mark Lane joined the team and he was succeeded by the Assistant Winemaker Tony Winspear for the 2014 vintage.